Arithmetic statistics for Galois deformation rings: Statistics for a fixed prime and varying elliptic curve

 As $E$ varies in the set $\mathscr{E}_p$, one would like to understand how often is the geometric deformation ring $\mathcal{R}_{E,p}$ isomorphic to $\Z_p$?
 Let $f$ be the modular form corresponding to $E$.
 Note that according to Theorem \ref{section 4 main thm}, this is the case when $p\notin \op{Cong}(f)$.
 Let $\mathscr{E}_p'$ be the subset of $\mathscr{E}_p$ for which this additional condition is satisfied.
 Let $E$ be an elliptic curve defined over $\Q$, there is a unique minimal Weierstrass equation $y^2=x^3+ax+b$, where $(a,b)\in \Z^2$ is such that $\op{gcd}(a^3 , b^2)$ is not divisible by any twelfth power.
 The \textit{height of }$E$ is given by $H(E) := \max\left(\abs{a}^3, b^2\right)$.
 Ordering elliptic curves over $\Q$ according to height, for any subset $\mathscr{S}\subseteq \mathscr{E}_p$ and $x>0$, let $\mathscr{S}(x)$ consist of all elliptic curves $E\in \mathscr{S}$ with height $\leq x$.
 The lower density of $\mathscr{S}$ is given by

 From a statistical point of view, one would like to characterize $\mathfrak{d}(\mathscr{E}_p')$, i.e., the lower density for the proportion of curves $E\in \mathscr{E}_p$ such that $\mathcal{R}_{E,p}\simeq \Z_p$.
 We are not able to prove unconditional results, instead, we resort to heuristics and explicit calculations.
 We recall the notions of \textit{modular degree} and \textit{congruence number} associated to an elliptic curve $E_{/\Q}$. \begin{Definition} Let $E_{/\Q}$ be an elliptic curve of conductor $N$ and $\phi_E:X_0(N)\rightarrow E$ the modular homomorphism associated to $E$.
 The modular degree $m_E$ is the degree of $\phi_E$. \end{Definition} Let $f$ be the normalized newform on $\Gamma_0(N)$ associated to $E$.
-The congruence number is a number which is precisely divisible by the primes in $\op{Cong}(f)$, see \cite{agashe ribet} for the definition.
+The primes $\op{Cong}(f)$ are exactly those that divide the \emph{congruence number} (cf. \cite{agashe ribet} for the definition).
 Let $r_E$ the congruence number.
 Given $r\in \Z_{\geq 1}$, set $r^{(p)}$ to denote $|r|_p^{-1}$, i.e., the $p$-part of $r$.
 Since $p\nmid N$, it follows from \cite[Theorem 2.1]{agashe ribet} that $r_E^{(p)}=m_E^{(p)}$.
 Note that an elliptic curve $E\in \mathscr{E}_p$ belongs to $\mathscr{E}_p'$, precisely when $r_E^{(p)}=1$.
 Therefore, we may formulate the problem in terms of the distribution of the $p$-primary part of the modular degree

 The probablity that $p\mid m_E^{(p)}$ for odd primes $p$ is given by Cohen-Lenstra heuristics, see \cite[p.499]{watkins}.
 It follows from such heuristics that the proportion of curves $m_E^{(p)}=1$ is Watkins obtains some evidence for these heuristics in loc. cit.
 One can only expect that the stipulation that $m_E^{(p)}=1$ be largely independent from the other conditions \eqref{s5:1}-\eqref{s5:4}.
 In the rest of this paper, we show through explicit calculation that one may expect that $m_E^{(p)}=1$ holds for a large proportion of curves, especially as $p\rightarrow\infty$.
 This leads us to expect the following, \begin{enumerate} \item for any odd prime $p$,